Bayside (band): Self-titled album and Acoustic EP (2004–06)

 The band's self-titled follow-up album, Bayside, was released on August 23, 2005, by Victory Records.
 While touring in support of the album, the band was involved in a van accident on October 31, 2005, at 3 AM in Cheyenne, Wyoming.
-After leaving their Boulder, Colorado show, their vehicle hit a patch of ice, skid off the road, and flipped over.
+After leaving their Boulder, Colorado show, their vehicle hit a patch of ice, skidded off the road, and flipped over.
 Drummer John "Beatz" Holohan, age 31, was killed, and bassist Nick Ghanbarian was seriously injured when he was ejected through one of the van's windows.
-Ghanbarian broke his L-4 (lumbar vertebrae) which required surgery, while bandmates Anthony Raneri and Jack O'Shea escaped with minor injuries.
+Ghanbarian broke his L-4 lumbar vertebrae, which required surgery, while bandmates Anthony Raneri and Jack O'Shea escaped with minor injuries.

 Bayside released Acoustic, a collection of acoustic versions of their songs which featured the song "Winter", a tribute to Holohan.
 The band Punchline dedicated their album 37 Everywhere to the memory of Holohan.
-The first song on the record, "Flashlight," features backing vocals from Raneri, and the song "They Are Strong Hands" is a reference to Bayside's song "They Look Like Strong Hands" from their self-titled album.
-"They Are Strongs Hands" also makes a lyrical shout out to Holohan saying "Ain't no body gonna bring me down, 'cause my boy John Beatz got my back."
+The first song on the record, "Flashlight," features backing vocals from Raneri, and the song "They Are Strong Hands" is a reference to Bayside's song "They Looked Like Strong Hands" from their self-titled album.
+"They Are Strong Hands" also makes a lyrical shout out to Holohan saying "Ain't nobody gonna bring me down, 'cause my boy John Beatz got my back."
 Several other bands wrote songs dedicated to his memory, including Aiden, I Am the Avalanche, Silverstein, and The Sleeping.